 A regular full time Teaching Assistantship includes a stipend, health insurance, and 12 hours of tuition.
-The teaching assistantship requires that the student teach two lower division Spanish classes.
-The exact terms of the teaching assistantship offer will be outlined in the offer letter.
+The teaching assistantship requires that the student teach two lower division Spanish or Portuguese classes.
+The exact terms of the teaching assistantship offer will be outlined in the offer letter, with a detailed job description given with the contract.
 The teaching assistantship does not cover any course fees or GPSA fees.